jx0906/i-can-count/README.md

 ## Planned future enhancements
 a.
 Add distraction cards<br>
 b.
-ALlow customisation of arithmetric operation - summation, minus, multiplication, division<br>
+Allow customisation of arithmetric operation - summation, minus, multiplication, division<br>
 c.
 Have animation to show dinosaur catching up with the prey (as a proxy for timer)<br>
 d.
 Keeping a scoreboard of players' history<br>
+e.
+Responsive design for UI